 Vegetarian recipes with lentils

 This is a basic recipe for Onano lentils.
 From here, you can start to make a thousand veggie recipes with these Italian traditional foods: for example, if you want to make lentil soup, just add more water and the pasta and then cook.

 Or you can strain and season the Onano lentils with only salt and a good extra virgin olive oil PDO.

 Or you can also prepare a vegetable base recipe with garlic, oil and hot pepper where the Onano lentils will be sautéed and, if desired, you can add tomatoes.

-Finally, the lentils from Onano can be blended by adding a little cooking water and extra virgin olive oil to make a lentil cream soup, which can be blended again (depending on the taste or refinement you want to obtain) in order to remove the skin.
+Finally, the Onano lentils can be blended by adding a little cooking water and extra virgin olive oil to make a lentil cream soup, which can be blended again (depending on the taste or refinement you want to obtain) in order to remove the skin.

-Did you like the article on Italian lentils?
-Tuscia is a territory rich in history, nature and traditional foods: you can discover and taste the famous Canino extra virgin olive oil PDO directly with the producer Paolo, or visit Luca’s fine chocolate factory and taste delicious chocolate crafts and chocolate spreads such as hazelnut cream from Tuscia, hazelnut chocolate spread, the hazelnut spread without chocolate and much more!
+Did you like the article on Onano lentils?
+Tuscia is a territory rich in history, nature and traditional foods: you can discover and taste the famous Canino extra virgin olive oil PDO directly with the producer, or visit a fine chocolate factory and taste delicious chocolate crafts and chocolate spreads such as hazelnut cream from Tuscia, hazelnut chocolate spread, the hazelnut spread without chocolate and much more!
 What could be better for a weekend to discover Italian traditional food in the region of Lazio?